-This new series of free online events from The Michael J. Fox Foundation is designed for researchers and clinicians.
+This series of free online events from The Michael J. Fox Foundation is designed for researchers and clinicians.
 Each session features presentations on a hot topic in Parkinson’s research and therapeutic development from leaders in the field as well as opportunity for discussion and questions.
-To ensure a spot, we encourage early registration.

 The Many Faces of Parkinson's

-As more companies enter the field and the number of active Parkinson’s research and development programs grows, it is imperative to prioritize an understanding of the disease from the patient perspective.
 This virtual “patient day” brings together industry professionals, people with Parkinson’s and care partners to share experiences of Parkinson’s; its varying onset, progression, and symptoms; and unmet needs.
-The goal is to foster discussion between the patient and research communities to drive more patient-centered research.

 Where We Are & Where We Are Heading: A Look Ahead at Therapeutic Development in Parkinson’s